3DGI/cityjson2ifc/README.md

 ## Installation

-Download and install the executable for your platform from one of the [releases](https://github.com/3DGI/cityjson2ifc/releases).
+Download the executable for your platform from one of the [releases](https://github.com/3DGI/cityjson2ifc/releases) and run it in the command line.

-Alternatively, you can install with pip.
+Alternatively, you can install with pip, after cloning the repository.

 ### Install with pip